Follow Us

 Inter-cultural dialogue and new audiences First term/Optional 6

-External work experience module 4
+External Work Experience module 4

-External work experience Second term/Compulsory 4
+External project Second term/Compulsory 4

 Dissertation module 9